 Example of the classic way of 3D modeling: buildings in one piece.

-When working with sets of carefully curated modular parts, fitting a defined grid size – much like LEGO bricks – you can create virtually endless, instanced combinations and variations.
+When working with sets of carefully curated modular parts, fitting a defined grid size – you can create virtually endless, instanced combinations and variations of any structures.

 The why?